snac-cooperative/technical-docs/Specifications/Resource Relation.md

 ```

 The place and address associated with a repository is handled via a place in the constellation.
 Address data
 exists inside a place.
-Using the on-going oclc symbol/marc org code project, we can create a <place> with an
+Using the on-going oclc symbol/marc org code project, we can create a place element with an
 address in the constellation for each repository.
 In many cases, we will be creating a CPF stub record for the
 holding repository, using the fairly extensive information provided by WorldCat and the LoC marc org code
 databases.